BenjaminAtbi/browser-scripts/README.md

 # browser-scripts
-My collection of tapermonkey scripts
+A small collection of userscripts, with a focus on QOL browing enhancements.